RickCogley/octopress-all/source/about/index.markdown

 sidebar: true
 footer: true
 categories: [Rick Cogley, About, Bio, Contact]
-description: This is Rick Cogley's About, Biography and Contact-Me Page.
+description: This is Rick Cogley's About, Biography and Contact-Me Page, and colophon about this site.
 keywords: Rick Cogley, Bio, CV, Biography, About, Colophon, hcard, vcard
 tags: [Rick Cogley,Bio,CV,Biography,About,Colophon,hcard,vcard]
 published: true